Ancient history: Prehistory

 Prehistory is the period before written history.
 Most of our knowledge of that period comes from the work of archaeologists.
-Prehistory is often known as the Stone Age, and is divided into the Paleolithic (earliest), Mesolithic, and Neolithic.

 The early human migrations in the Lower Paleolithic saw Homo erectus spread across Eurasia 1.8 million years ago.
 Evidence for the use of fire has been dated as early as 1.8 million years ago, a date which is contested, with generally accepted evidence for the controlled use of fire dating to 780,000 years ago.
 Actual use of hearths first appears 400,000 years ago.
 Dates for the emergence of Homo sapiens (modern humans) range from 250,000 to 160,000 years ago, with the varying dates being based on DNA studies and fossils respectively.
 Some 50,000 years ago, Homo sapiens migrated out of Africa.
 They reached Australia about 45,000 years ago, southwestern Europe about the same time, southeastern Europe and Siberia around 40,000 years ago, and Japan about 30,000 years ago.
 Humans migrated to the Americas about 15,000 years ago.

 Evidence for agriculture emerges in about 9000 BC in what is now eastern Turkey and spread through the Fertile Crescent.
 Settlement at Göbekli Tepe began around 9500 BC and may have the world's oldest temple.
 The Nile River Valley has evidence of sorghum and millet cultivation starting around 8000 BC and agricultural use of yams in Western Africa perhaps dates to the same time period.
 Cultivation of millet, rice, and legumes began around 7000 BC in China.
 Taro cultivation in New Guinea dates to about 7000 BC also with squash cultivation in Mesoamerica perhaps sharing that date.
 Animal domestication began with the domestication of dogs, which dates to at least 15,000 years ago, and perhaps even earlier.
 Sheep and goats were domesticated around 9000 BC in the Fertile Crescent, alongside the first evidence for agriculture.
 Other animals, such as pigs and poultry, were later domesticated and used as food sources.
 Cattle and water buffalo were domesticated around 7000 BC and horses, donkeys, and camels were domesticated by about 4000 BC.
 All of these animals were used not only for food, but to carry and pull people and loads, greatly increasing human ability to do work.
 The invention of the simple plough by 6000 BC further increased agricultural efficiency.